lowRISC/opentitan/doc/rm/hjson_usage_style.md

 }
 ```

-In cases where the file may need to be parsed by a standard json parser the comments must be omitted, but the SPDX license information should be provided as a top-level key/value using pure json syntax and ignored by any tool.
+In cases where the file may need to be parsed by a standard JSON parser the comments must be omitted, but the SPDX license information should be provided as a top-level key/value using pure JSON syntax and ignored by any tool.

 ```json {.good}